Healthy Egg Bites Recipe

 • Add eggs, cheddar cheese, cottage cheese, yogurt, and salt to a blender.
 Blend ingredients together for 30 seconds.
 6 eggs, 1 cup cheddar cheese, 3/4 cup cottage cheese, 3/4 cup Greek yogurt, 1 tsp salt

 • Grease two silicone food molds with olive oil or coconut oil.
 Sprinkle the sun dried tomatoes and basil in the bottom of each cup.
 Fill each cup about 3/4 of the way full.
-1/2 cup sun dried tomatoes, 1/4 cup chopped fresh basil
+1/2 cup sun dried tomatoes, 1/4 cup fresh basil

 • Cover the silicone molds tightly with foil.
 Add 2 cups of water to the Instant Pot and place the trivet on the bottom of the pan.
 Carefully stack the molds on top of the trivet slightly offset so that the cups are not directly on top of each other.